aws-samples/aws-hpc-recipes/recipes/pcs-scripts/README.md

 either way:

 ```
+# S3 URI (preferred)
+s3://aws-hpc-recipes/main/recipes/pcs-scripts/<recipe>/assets/<script>

 # HTTPS
 https://aws-hpc-recipes.s3.us-east-1.amazonaws.com/main/recipes/pcs-scripts/<recipe>/assets/<script>

-# S3 URI
-s3://aws-hpc-recipes/main/recipes/pcs-scripts/<recipe>/assets/<script>
 ```

-An S3 reference needs `s3:GetObject` on the object in the node's instance role, plus a path to Amazon S3.
-Nodes in a private subnet reach it through an S3 gateway VPC endpoint.
-An HTTPS reference needs outbound internet access instead.
+Prefer the S3 URI.
+It needs `s3:GetObject` on the object in the node's instance role and a path to Amazon S3, which nodes in a private subnet get through an S3 gateway VPC endpoint.
+That keeps the download on the AWS network.
+An HTTPS reference needs outbound internet access instead, and grants no read permission of its own.

+The bucket is in `us-east-1`, but your cluster does not have to be.
+Both forms work from any Region.

 From the bucket to a running node, a script goes through four steps:

 1. **Publish.** The script lands in the bucket under the path above.
 (For contributors, that's any file under a recipe's `assets/` directory.)
-2. **Reference.** You set `scriptLocation` to the S3 URI or HTTPS URL.
+2. **Reference.** You set `scriptLocation` to the S3 URI (or HTTPS URL).
 You can also pin a `checksum` (a 64-character SHA-256 hex string) so the agent verifies the download.
 Compute it with `sha256sum <script>`; every script here ships a companion `.sha256` file.